mzabani/codd/README.md

 In day to day usage, you will typically run `codd add new-migration.sql` and/or `codd up`, and very likely no other commands.

-Compared to other DB tools, codd aims for simplicity and strong automatic schema equality checks, meaning it doesn't have all the features other tools do.
+Compared to other DB tools, codd aims for simplicity, strong automatic schema equality checks, and robustness/reliability.
+This means it might not have all the features other tools do.
 It also only supports PostgreSQL.

 Here you can see its main features in more detail: